-- step 5.
-Remove the 1⁄4-20 gap nut on the current sensor.
+- STEP 5.
+Remove the 1⁄4-20 gap nut on one of the current sensors.
 Open the sensor and place it around the appropriate high-voltage cable.
 There is an "H" polarity mark embossed on the current sensor.
 All three current sensors for each way must be installed with the polarity marks facing in the same direction.
-Consult the wiring diagram. - STEP 6.
-When installed, replace and tighten the gap nut. - STEP 7.
-Secure the current sensor to the high-voltage cable below the cable terminator using the plastic tie wraps furnished.
+Consult your wiring diagram. - STEP 6.
+When done, replace and tighten the gap nut. - STEP 7.
+Secure the current sensors to the high-voltage cable below the cable terminator using the plastic tie wraps furnished.
 If the cable has a grounded concentric neutral, the current sensor must be secured in one of the following ways: - (a) It may be placed around the concentric neutral, in which case the concentric neutral must be brought back through the current sensor.
 See Figure 21. - (b) It may be placed above the concentric neutral, in which case the terminator drain wire must be brought through the sensor.
 See Figure 22. - STEP 8.
 Install the set's two other current sensors by repeating Step 5 through Step 7. - STEP 9.
-Cross-check the magnitude ratio and phaseangle shift of each current sensor with the information recorded on the yellow card. - STEP 10.
+Cross-check the magnitude ratio and phase-angle shift of each current sensor with the information recorded on the yellow card. - STEP 10.
 Remove and discard the attached tags.